LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_5.md

 Within our DSL we have abstracted the SecLang operator types into a more human readable format.
 You can see our list of supported match types [here](https://docs.crowdsec.net/docs/next/appsec/rules_syntax#match).

-Lets create our rule using the below snippet:
+Let's create our rule using the below snippet:

 ```
 cat > /etc/crowdsec/appsec-rules/my_rule.yaml << EOF
-## We dont host wordpress so block bots attempting to fetch wp-login.php
+## We don't host wordpress so block bots attempting to fetch wp-login.php
 name: my/rule
 description: "Detect bots attempting wordpress login page"
 rules: